 - insight on the writer’s target audience and how to reach them.

-- Writers will also receive expert insight into the publishing industry and process as well as a list of funding opportunities and information on how to apply.
+- Writers will also receive expert insight into the publishing industry and process.

 - Freelance editors will be paid to develop unpublished writers.